Advanced-Machine-Learning-UBonn/day_01_exercise_opt/README.md

 $\frac{\partial y_i}{\partial x_j}$ can be a chain of multiple elemental operations.

+You can now execute the script with `python src/fit_neuron.py`.
+If everything is implemented correctly, the training process should result in a test accuracy of 1.0 after 10 epochs.

 ### Optional further reading:
 - Andreas Griewank, Andrea Walther, Evaluating Derivatives